rticommunity/rticonnextdds-connector-go/README.md

 $ git lfs install
 ```

-Be sure you have golang installed (we tested with golang v1.13 above).
+Be sure you have golang installed (we tested with golang v1.17).

 Install:
 ```bash